Kew gardens are reopened!

 Entrance to Kew gardens cost about £18 for adults, £16 for Senior Citizens or Students (with a valid student ID), £9 for children between 4-16 years old, and free for children under 4.

-You can buy tickets online before you go to GetYourGuide or Expedia.
+You can buy tickets online before you go to GetYourGuide.

 If you already have a London Pass, then entrance is free.

 There is currently a special offer for two adult tickets including afternoon tea at Kew Gardens LastMinuets.com.